haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 When you score a critical hit, you get to roll extra dice for the attack’s damage against the target.
 Roll all of the attack’s damage dice twice and add them
   Contests in Combat
 Battle often involves pitting your prowess against that of your foe.
 Such a challenge is represented by a contest.
 This section includes the most common contests that require an action in combat: grappling and shoving a creature.
 The GM can use these contests as models for improvising others.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 96

 together.
 Then add any relevant modifiers as normal.
 To speed up play, you can roll all the damage dice at once.
 For example, if you score a critical hit with a dagger, roll 2d4 for the damage, rather than 1d4, and then add your relevant ability modifier.
 If the attack involves other damage dice, such as from the rogue’s Sneak Attack feature, you roll those dice twice as well.